suba-suresh/weather-web-app/README.md

 -   [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.
 -   [Balsamiq:](https://balsamiq.com/) was used to create the wireframes during the design process.
--   [bootstrap 5.3:](https://getbootstrap.com/) was the framework used to streamline styling classes.
+-   [bootstrap 5.3:](https://getbootstrap.com/) was the framework used to create a responsive page and the rules modal.
--   [favicon:](https://favicon.io/) was used for creating website logo icons.
+-   [favicon:](https://favicon.io/) was used for creating website page tab icon.

 ## Testing